Diversity and Inclusion

 - We recognize that our current data is limited in that gender is presented as a binary.
 We know that gender identity isn't binary and will explore how to better reflect this moving forward.

 Zendesk’s latest EEO-1 Type 2 Report can be accessed below.
-This document cuts data a little differently from the “representation today” section, which is more representative of how we track our efforts in diversity representation.
+This document cuts data a little differently from what is detailed above, which is more representative of how we track our efforts in diversity representation.
 Also note that the EEO-1 report is a snapshot of one moment in time and based on categories mandated by the federal government.
-Download the Employer Information Report EEO-1 Report
+In addition, the EEO-1 report may measure data in a different manner than we disclose in other publications or filings.

 Index égalité hommes-femmes —nous avons obtenu, en France, un score de 84/100 en 2020, décliné par indicateurs comme suit: